erikaduan/r_tips/README.md

 # R-tips
-A repository of **R usage tips** for immunology/RNA-seq related data analysis and visualisation.
+A repository of personal **R usage tips** for data analysis and visualisation.

 **Authors:**